alienbrett/PyAlly/sphinx/index.rst

 After setting up API keys, PyAlly can provide the basic/essential Ally brokerage transaction functions from a simple python request.

+The project can be cloned from github_ or installed through pip on pypi_.

 Contents
 --------